SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/03-Spring-Query-Creation.md

 |  |  |  |

-Creating and working with queries using method names is convenient but sometimes we may want to make a more complex query.
+While using these predefined keywords is convenient, sometimes we may want to make a more complex query.

 To create custom queries, we annotate the method with the **@Query** annotation.

-In the example we're using "field-type annotation".
+In the example, we аre using а **field-type annotation**:

 ```java
 // The Student entity